 Due to closures, travel restrictions, and prioritization of vital services, some parcel deliveries may experience delays.
 Please check with your carrier of choice to verify your location can receive deliveries.
 In some instances, some deliveries may no longer be possible.

-eBook (EPUB) Publication FAQ
+Ebook (EPUB) Publication FAQ

 How much does it cost to publish an eBook?

-If, however, you would like a little assistance, we offer several affordable eBook publishing packages.
+If, however, you would like a little assistance, we offer several affordable ebook publishing packages.

 How do I create an eBook in EPUB format?

-Although this is the most frequently asked question about eBooks, it is also the most difficult one to answer concisely.
+Although this is the most frequently asked question about ebook, it is also the most difficult one to answer concisely.
 Have a look at the following video tutorials to get an idea of what you will need to get started.

-Then download the eBook Creator Guide to use as a handy reference when preparing your manuscript for conversion to an eBook in EPUB format.
+Then download the ebook Creator Guide to use as a handy reference when preparing your manuscript for conversion to an ebook in EPUB format.